10 Super Facts About Jessica Jones

 2. THE SERIES WAS ORIGINALLY DEVELOPED FOR ABC.

-Before Jessica Jones hit Netflix on November 20, showrunner Melissa Rosenberg had originally developed a series based on the superhero for ABC in December of 2010.
+Before Jessica Jones arrived on Netflix in 2015, showrunner Melissa Rosenberg had originally developed a series based on the superhero for ABC in December of 2010.
 The pilot, which was originally called A.K.A.
 Jessica Jones, featured references to Tony Stark and Stark Industries, and acknowledged the Marvel Cinematic Universe.
 Unfortunately, ABC passed on the series in 2012.
 A year later, Netflix partnered with Marvel and Disney for four new live-action TV series and a mini-series.
-Rosenberg was brought on to develop, produce, and write a new version of Jessica Jones, which joins the Marvel/Netflix roster of TV shows, including Daredevil, Luke Cage, and Iron Fist, all of which will culminate in The Defenders, a team-up miniseries.
+Rosenberg was brought on to develop, produce, and write a new version of Jessica Jones, which joins the Marvel/Netflix roster of TV shows, including Daredevil, Luke Cage, Iron Fist, and The Defenders, a team-up miniseries.

 3. JESSICA JONES WAS ALMOST SPIDER-WOMAN.

 Jessica Jones made her first appearance in Alias #1, as a former costumed superhero who left her post to become a private investigator.
 Alias ran for 28 issues between 2001 and 2004.
 Co-creator Brian Michael Bendis originally made the story’s protagonist Jessica Drew, a.k.a.
 Spider-Woman, but created Jessica Jones instead, “Which is good,” Bendis told USGamer, “because had we used Jessica it would have been off continuity and bad storytelling.”

 4. SHE HAD A HIGH SCHOOL CRUSH ON PETER PARKER.